Ashleigh Brunner (Business Owner)

 Ashleigh regularly writes for the media and local community, advocating balanced nutrition.
 She has contributed media articles on topics such as weight loss, healthy snacking, IBS, gluten intolerance, binge drinking and sports nutrition in local newspapers, magazines and online.

 Being an ardent cook you'll often find Ashleigh in the kitchen during her spare time.
 She has a wealth of knowledge about food products and enjoys developing healthy menus for individuals and organisations.
-Now that her practice has expanded to clinics including Lane Cove, Rozelle, Kirrawee and Hunters Hill.
+Now that her practice has expanded to clinics including Lane Cove, Rozelle, Kirrawee, Cremorne and Balgowlah.